arkency/posts/posts/2014-10-01-how-to-start-using-uuid-in-activerecord-with-postgresql.md

   </figure>
 </p>

-Although it may be obvious for many of us, there are still some developers that are not aware of **great features that PostgreSQL allows us to use with ActiveRecord**.
-This tutorial is intended to reveal UUID type, which we can use **in our Rails applications, especially in migrations and then in models**.
+Although it may be obvious for many developers, there are still some that are not aware of **great features that PostgreSQL allows to use with ActiveRecord**.
+This tutorial is intended to reveal UUID type, which we can use **in our Rails applications, especially as models' attributes**.

 <!-- more -->